 Oracle Chairman Larry Ellison, lamenting the buzzword-chasing character of the tech sector, once complained that the computer industry is more fashion-focused than even the women's clothing business.D.
-Farber, "Oracle's Ellison Nails Cloud Computing," CNET, September 26, 2008, http://news.cnet.com/8301-13953_3-10052188-80.html?tag=mncol;txt.
+Farber, "Oracle's Ellison Nails Cloud Computing," CNET, September 26, 2008, http://news.cnet.com/8301-13953\3-10052188-80.html?tag=mncol;txt.
 Ellison has a point: when a technology term becomes fashionable, the industry hype machine shifts into overdrive.
 The technology attracts press attention, customer interest, and vendor marketing teams scramble to label their products and services as part of that innovation.
 Recently, few tech trends have been more fashionable than cloud computing.

 Like Web 2.0, trying to nail down an exact definition for cloud computing is tough.
 In fact, it's been quite a spectacle watching industry execs struggle to clarify the concept.
-HP's Chief Strategy Office "politely refused" when asked by BusinessWeek to define the term cloud computing.
-S. Hamm, "Cloud Computing: Eyes on the Skies," BusinessWeek, April 24, 2008.
+HP's Chief Strategy Office "politely refused" when asked by BusinessWeek to define the term cloud computing.S.
+Hamm, "Cloud Computing: Eyes on the Skies," BusinessWeek, April 24, 2008.
 Richard Stallman, founder of the Free Software Foundation said about cloud computing, "It's worse than stupidity.
 It's a marketing hype campaign."L. McKay, "30,000-Foot Views of the Cloud," Customer Relationship Management, January 2009.
 And Larry Ellison, always ready with a sound bite, offered up this priceless quip, "Maybe I'm an idiot, but I have no idea what anyone is talking about.
 What is it?
 It's complete gibberish.
 It's insane."D. Lyons, "A Mostly Cloudy Computing Forecast," Washington Post, November 4, 2008.
 Insane, maybe, but also big bucks.
-By year-end 2008, the various businesses that fall under the rubric of cloud computing had already accounted for an estimated thirty-six-billion-dollar market.
-That represents a whopping 13 percent of global software sales!
-M. Liedtke, "Cloud Computing: Pie in the Sky Concept or the Next Big Breakthrough on Tech Horizon?"
-Associated Press Newswires, December 21, 2008.
+The various businesses that fall under the rubric of cloud computing had already grown from an estimated \$36 billion market in 2008 to \$68 billion in 2010, accounting for over 13 percent of global software sales!M. Liedtke, "Cloud Computing: Pie in the Sky Concept or the Next Big Breakthrough on Tech Horizon?"
+Associated Press Newswires, December 21, 2008; A. Gonsalves, "Cloud Services Top \$68 Billion in 2010," InformationWeek, June 22, 2010.